 Are you wondering how to create a budget?
 If so, there are a variety of different ways in which you can budget.
 Your success with budgeting can be greatly improved by the budgeting method or style you select.
 The method you choose is entirely up to you; the most important part is picking a style that works for your life.
 Trust me, even if you currently hate budgeting, there's a style out there for you!

 "Your success with budgeting can be greatly improved by the budgeting method or style you select."

 Once the envelope for a particular expense is depleted, you can no longer spend any more money in that category unless it is an emergency.
-If you don't spend all the money in a particular expense envelope, then you can repurpose the funds towards bulking up your savings or paying off debt.
+If you don't spend all the money in a particular expense envelope, you can repurpose the funds toward bulking up your savings or paying off debt.

-2. Budgeting using percentage breakouts
+2. How to create a budget using percentage breakouts

 Keep in mind that these percentages are not set in stone.
 For instance, you can choose to spend less on the needs & essentials and wants & non-essentials categories and put more into savings or debt repayment.

-Apps, on the other hand, can make it really simple to budget especially if you can connect your bank accounts to them so your transactions can be tracked automatically.
+Apps, on the other hand, can make it really simple to budget, especially if you can connect your bank accounts to them so your transactions can be tracked automatically.

 These days, most apps have extreme levels of security.
 But sometimes there can be delays in transaction updates.
 And apps are not always as intuitive when it comes to categorizing transactions, which will require you to spend some time setting things up.

 That aside, for the most part, all you'll really need to do once things are set up, is check-in frequently.
 This will help you ensure your transactions are tracked the right way and set up alerts to keep you on top of your budget.

 Whether you choose a budget worksheet or an app, you can set up your budget to be reflective of any of the above budgeting methods.